Complimentary travel insurance with credit cards

 Having said that, complimentary or included insurance doesn't have its own fee, which means it is at "no extra cost".
 So this credit card perk can save you the time and money that comes with organising standalone travel insurance.
 It can also reduce the cost of any unforeseen emergencies that may pop up while you’re overseas.

 What are the types of complimentary travel insurance?

 Different credit cards provide different levels of complimentary travel insurance.
 It is important to look at the terms and conditions of the card to ensure you know what you are covered for and how much coverage applies.
 The cover will vary according to which card you use and the policy itself, so make sure you look at the overall cover, coverage limits and any excess applicable to decide if it's suitable for your trip.
 Different types of complimentary travel insurance include:

 - Medical and hospital expenses incurred overseas.
 This insurance helps cover the cost of medical fees and hospital bills if you require emergency treatment when you are overseas.
-Generally exclusions for this type of travel insurance include pre-existing medical conditions, conditions already covered by a private medical fund or government funds, or treatment that is not administered by a medical professional.
+Generally, exclusions for this type of travel insurance include pre-existing medical conditions, conditions already covered by a private medical fund or government funds, and treatment that is not administered by a medical professional.

 - Loss or damage to personal property.
-This cover is designed to offer you compensation of your luggage and other personal items are lost, damaged or stolen.
-It usually has a maximum limit per person, per trip, and will generally require the submission of a policy report before you are approved for a claim.
+This cover is designed to offer you compensation for when your luggage and other personal items are lost, damaged or stolen.
+It usually has a maximum limit per person, per trip, and will require the submission of a policy report before you are approved for a claim.